RobTillaart/ACD10/README.md

 a normal building setting.
 The sensor is not suitable for CO2 heavy "industrial" environments.

-The temperature range the sensor can measure is: **TODO UNKNOWN YET**
+**Warning** The temperature range the sensor can measure is **UNKNOWN** as there is no documentation how to convert the raw data to meaningfull one.

 #### Pre-heat period